kean/articles/2021-01-31-introducing-pulse.markdown

 The main advantage of Pulse is that it is always there and recording: logs, network events, metrics.
 And you don't have to be in front of a computer to use it.
 If a QA or a business person runs a nightly build and encounters an issue, all the information is recorded and can be shared using any native mechanism, such as AirDrop.
 It's super easy.

-I think the best way to think about Pulse is not as a network debugging tool but at as comprehensive logging system.
+I think the best way to think about Pulse is not as a network debugging tool but as a comprehensive logging system.

 ## SwiftUI